Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/project-format/files/meta-files.md

 ### Example 1

-The most common use case is changing the ClassName of a Folder.
+The most common use case is changing the ClassName of a directory.

-If your project has a Folder and you want to change its ClassName, you will create a `Init.Meta.JSON` inside it with:
+If your project has a directory and you want to change its ClassName, you will create a `Init.Meta.JSON` inside it with:
 ```json
 {
 	"className": "Configuration"